lovejoey11/Jenkinstest/README.md

-# Home of my First Java Web Application
+# Java Web Application
 ---
 :punch: Keep Calm, Carry on. :smile:

-**To use the database connection, please create a personal file in the project root folder named as credential.txt**
+**To use the database connection, please create a personal file in the project root folder named as config.properties**
 ```
 DB_URL='' Your database URL ''
 Username='' Your database User name ''